A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 December, 1964 - late 1965

 After leaving Hartford, Jonathan worked at WHYN in Springfield and then at WTXL West Springfield, MA.
 He later began using his real last name, Fricke, and went on to a prominent career as program director at country music stations WSAI Cincinnati and WMC Memphis.
-Other stations on his resume include KDJW, Amarillo, TX; KBUY, Fort Worth, TX; KOKE AM/FM, Austin, TX; KFOX, Los Angeles, CA and KRAK, Sacramento, CA..
+Other stations on his resume include WCOG Greensboro, NC; KLAK Denver, CO; KDJW Amarillo, TX; KBUY Fort Worth, TX; KOKE AM/FM Austin, TX; KFOX Los Angeles, CA and KRAK Sacramento, CA.

-He served as the first Country Editor for the trade magazine R&R, followed by several years at Warner Brothers country music division in Nashville.
+He was named program director of the year by Billboard Magazine in 1973.
+Jonathan served as the first Country Editor for the trade magazine R&R, followed by several years as general manager at Warner Brothers country music division in Nashville.
 He hosted a weekly country program on cable television in Ft.
 Worth.
 He also ran an independent record promotion company in between programming various radio stations.
 In 1982 he launched TUNE-IN Publications and in 1994 Jonathan joined Ideas Advertising Group in Houston.
 He and his family later ran an artist management firm in Nashville.

 In February 2006 Jonathan was inducted into the Country Music DJ Hall of Fame.
 He lives in Nashville (e-mail).
 (7/31/08)